-- produced by a laboratory accredited under ISO/IEC 17025, or to data produced from a previously verified reference material. - Evaluation of data from in-house structural elucidation analysis of the material. - IVA.6.2.6.2.2 Examples of verification of purity by analysis utilizing validated methods: - Quantitative NMR Spectroscopy - Quantitative UV- Visible Spectroscopy - Comparison to previously verified material - IVA.6.2.6.2.3 When verification by analysis is not possible, this shall be documented and where applicable the limitation expressed within the report. - IVA.6.2.6.3 Where a reference material has no or limited supporting documentation or is produced inhouse (by synthesis or from a case sample), then the chemical identity shall be determined in sufficient detail to demonstrate that it is fit for purpose.
-In addition, for quantitative work the purity and associated uncertainty of measurement shall also be determined. - IVA.6.2.7 Reference materials should have an expiry date. - IVA.6.2.7.1 If the material is not supplied with an expiry date, one should be assigned at the first assessment (section 6.2.3, 6.2.4).
-If the expiry date passes before the material is fully used, then the material can be re-assessed and the expiry date extended.
-The laboratory protocol for extending expiry dates shall be documented and should include analysis of the material. - IVA.6.2.7.2 If expiry dates are not assigned to reference materials, the laboratory must have a documented protocol for assessing the validity of the reference material each time it is used.
+IVA.6.2.6.2 Where a reference material has no or limited supporting documentation or is produced inhouse (by synthesis or from a case sample), then the chemical identity shall be determined in sufficient detail to demonstrate that it is fit for purpose.
+In addition, for quantitative work the purity and associated uncertainty of measurement shall also be determined.

+IVA.6.2.7 Reference materials should have an expiration date.

+IVA.6.2.7.1 If the material is not supplied with an expiration date, one should be assigned at the first assessment (section 6.2.3, 6.2.4).
+If the expiration date passes before the material is fully used, then the material can be reassessed and the expiration date extended.
+The laboratory protocol for extending expiration dates shall be documented and should include analysis of the material.

-- IVA.6.2.8 Reference materials shall only be used for the purpose defined by the laboratory.
-For example a reference material may be deemed suitable for qualitative but not quantitative determinations. - IVA.6.2.9 For quantitative determinations, different batches of reference material should be used for calibration and quality control.
-Where this is not practicable the material can be sub-divided and each part assigned a specific purpose. - IVA.6.2.10 The assessment and purpose of a reference material shall be documented.
-The documentation shall include the name of the individual who performed the assessment, the date of assessment, verification test data, and details of all reference materials and reference data used.
+IVA.6.2.7.2 If expiration dates are not assigned to reference materials, the laboratory must have a documented protocol for assessing the validity of the reference material each time it is used.